KDE/kde-builder/doc/source-reference/index.md

 ### Modules

-kdesrc-build uses the "module" as the most granular level of buildable software.
+kde-builder uses the "module" as the most granular level of buildable software.
 Each module has a name, unique in the list of all modules.
 Each module can have a specific source control system plugin (Git, KDE's git, etc.) and a build system plugin (qmake, CMake, KDE's